dsccommunity/TheDSCBook/manuscript/finding-and-using-resources.md

 I've truncated those results, by the way - you can run the command yourself to see them all.

 **Note** - You may still see online references to the "DSC Resource Kit."
-That was before Microsoft moved to PowerShell Gallery; you should rely on what's in the Gallery rather than downloading the old Kit.
+Some of these references may include downloads that existed before Microsoft moved to PowerShell Gallery; you should download resources from the Gallery and not from DSC Resource Kit download pages to ensure you're getting the latest and greatest resources.

 _Many_ of the DSC resource authors in the community publish their modules to PowerShell Gallery.
 If you happen to run across their source code repositories - often GitHub - you should use what's in Gallery rather than downloading the code directly.
 Often times, what's in Gallery represents a "stable" release, while what's in the source code repo may be a "development branch."